Technical geography: Critical Geographic Information Science

 Critical Geographic Information Science emerged during the early 2000s from the debates between critical human geographers and GIScientists.
 After listening to critiques from critical human geographers, GIScientists began to "straddle the fence" and incorporate social and feminist theory, and use qualitative methods such as public participation GIS.
 The Encyclopedia of Geography describes the result as a "creative blend of human and technical geography that has the potential to uniquely shape GIS and obliquely influence other information sciences."
 Critical Geographic Information Science has had limited adoption outside academic geography.

 Geographic information science and technology body of knowledge

-As technology such as GIS began to dominate geography departments, the need to develop new curriculum to teach the fundamental concepts became apparent.
+As technology such as GIS began to dominate geography departments, the need to develop new curricula to teach the fundamental concepts became apparent.
 In response to this, in 2006, the UCGIS published Geographic Information Science and Technology Body of Knowledge (GISTBoK), building on the "Model curricula" of the mid 90s.
 The GISTBoK is designed to inform curriculum teaching GIS and other geospatial technologies.
 This book is noted as having expanded the term "GIScience" to "GIScience and technology" (GIS&T).